 According to the WebMD site, “Over a lifetime, only 1% of us escape headaches altogether.
 Over a year, it is estimated that 90% of the population get at least one headache.
 About 16-17% of the population get a migraine headache sometime in their life – that means over a billion people worldwide at some point get migraine.
 The World Health Organization estimated in 2003 that 303 million people worldwide were migraine sufferers.
 A 2004 article suggested that there are almost 20 million migraine attacks happening every day.”

 Another recent study showed that migraine attacks have increased by 60% since the 80’s.
 This is an astounding number that definitely suggests that it might be something that we are doing or are exposed to that we weren’t in the past.
 This statistic is most likely inaccurate because migraine diagnoses is much lower than the number of people who suffer.
-Many never seek medical help or simply write off the attacks as sinus headaches.
+Many women getting migraines never seek medical help or simply write off the attacks as sinus headaches.

 Migraine statistics: Who?

 Factually, 25% of women suffer from migraine, a large difference from the 8% of men who get migraine headaches sometime in their lifetime.
 Though most suffer migraine between the ages of 25 and 50, some get their first headache before the age of 15.
 Interestingly, my entire family experienced some form of migraine before the age of 10.
 This isn’t a surprise; according to KidsHealth.org, “up to 10% of children between 5 and 15 may experience migraine, especially if one or both parents have a migraine history.
 Before puberty, girls and boys are almost equal in the migraines they suffer, possibly due to the estrogen changes that women go through at various stages in life.
 About 70% have some other close (first degree) relative with migraine.”
+So the question of why are women getting migraines may start with your children.

 Women and Stress

 Obviously, we are made differently than our testosterone-filled counterparts.
 Naturally more sensitive, we feel everything.
 We have a tendency to internalize problems and conflicts, forgetting to nurture ourselves as we do our families.
 In addition, many women deal with far more stress than men do.
 With children, careers, elderly parents, and households to run, life has filled our days with mind-blowing responsibility.
 Even young girls can carry more concern for their grades, popularity, and appearance than boys of the same age.
+Stress has the power to increase the frequency of any symptom, but is a cruel enemy of women getting migraines.

 Women and Societal Changes